thinkful-ei-rabbit/Cap3_Server_Team_A/README.md

 ## libs:

-A simple Winston logger, though bacause Heroku doesn't support writing logs in this way, the transports aren't created during production.
+A simple Winston logger, though bacause Heroku doesn't support writing logs in this way so the transports aren't created during production.

 ---